-A second class (2:2) honours degree or equivalent in science or engineering, or appropriate professional experience.
+An honours degree (2:2 or above) or equivalent overseas qualification in science or engineering, or appropriate professional experience.

 Months of entry

 Loughborough University has a long history of internationally recognised research in the study and development of new materials, and our Physics of Materials MSc provides you with the opportunity to work with expert researchers in the field.
 Our Physics of Materials MSc is a research-focused comprehensive programme designed to equip you with the advanced theoretical and mathematical skills of a professional physicist.

 The ability to create new materials that are stronger, lighter, or perform better, is the key to advancements across all areas of science, technology and engineering.
 This cutting edge postgraduate degree programme gives you the chance to explore, with our expert researchers, the physics of new materials, their preparation and characterisation, at a University that is internationally recognised for its contributions to the fields of physics and materials science.